 - internal fixtures and plumbing that contain lead

 - internal plumbing joined by lead solder (plumbing installed before 1987 may contain lead solder)

 Sources of Lead

-Lead is a common metal found in the environment and has been used in paint, plumbing pipes and faucets and other products.
-Lead can be found in household dust, soil and some imported consumer products like clay pottery, cosmetics, food and toys.
-Lead seldom occurs naturally in rivers and lakes; in fact, the water from New York City’s upstate reservoirs and water distribution system is virtually lead-free.
+Lead is a common metal found in the environment.
+It was historically used in paint, plumbing pipes and faucets, and other products.
+Lead can be found in household dust and soil, as well as and some imported consumer products like clay pottery, cosmetics, food and toys.
+Lead is rarely found in rivers and lakes.
+Tests show the water from New York City’s upstate reservoirs and the water distribution system is virtually lead-free.

-How is the City Reducing the Risks of Lead in Water?
+How the is City Reducing the Risks of Lead in Drinking Water

-DEP also performs rigorous and comprehensive monitoring every day, to ensure that we continue to deliver the healthy, great tasting water that New Yorkers expect.
-DEP monitors its drinking water for approximately 250 contaminants, approximately 100 of which are not currently required by regulators, and conducts more than 500,000 water quality tests each year.
+We also perform water quality monitoring throughout the City every day to make sure we continue to deliver the healthy, great tasting water that New Yorkers expect.
+We monitor New York City’s drinking water for approximately 250 contaminants, approximately 100 of which are not currently required by regulations, and conduct more than 600,000 water quality tests each year.